hasnainmakada-99/PokeShoww/README.md

 5. Push your branch to your forked repository.
 6. Open a pull request, describing your changes in detail.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as permitted by the license.

 ## Acknowledgements

 We would like to express our gratitude to the following resources and libraries that have been instrumental in the development of this Pokémon app: